clojuredocs/guides/articles/tutorials/vim_fireplace.md

 ---
-title: "Clojure with Vim and foreplay.vim"
+title: "Clojure with Vim and fireplace.vim"
 layout: article
 ---